Martin Stein: Fictional character biography

 The Firestorm with Arkadin proved to be a transitional phase, as in 1989 Ostrander fundamentally changed the character of Firestorm by revealing that Firestorm was a "Fire Elemental".
 By the series' 100th issue, Stein learned that he was destined to be the true Fire Elemental and would have been were it not for Raymond also being there by circumstance.
-Raymond and Arkadin were returned to their old lives, and Stein as Firestorm was accidentally exiled to deep space in the process of saving the Earth.
+Raymond and Arkadin were returned to their old lives, and Stein as Firestorm was accidentally exiled to deep space in the process of saving Earth.
 He thereafter spent many years traveling through space as a wanderer, rarely returning to Earth.

-The 2006 miniseries Infinite Crisis revealed that Stein was alive in space as the "Elemental Firestorm", had sensed the presence of Jason Rusch within the Firestorm matrix, but was unaware of Raymond's death during Identity Crisis.
+The 2006 miniseries Infinite Crisis revealed that Stein was alive in space as the "Elemental Firestorm", had sensed the presence of Jason Rusch within the Firestorm matrix, but was unaware of Ronnie's death during Identity Crisis.
 When Jason, as Firestorm, is gravely wounded in the line of duty, Stein links with Jason in a variation of the merge, promising Jason a new Firestorm form to return into battle.
 Accepting Martin's proposal, Jason asks Stein to become the permanent second member of the Firestorm matrix.
 Sensing that his "errors" were the result of his youth and lack of experience, Jason sought the experience and maturity of Stein.
 Stein refused at first, but later accepted Jason's request, thus ensuring both a new Firestorm form and the reconstruction of human bodies for both Jason and Stein.

-Rusch and Stein meet Shilo Norman, and are attacked in succession by the New Gods Orion, the Female Furies, and Kalibak.
-Shilo informs Stein and Rusch that the Firestorm matrix contains one-quarter of the Life Equation.
+Rusch and Stein meet Shilo Norman, who informs them that the Firestorm matrix contains one-quarter of the Life Equation.
 Darkseid fears that the Life Equation might challenge him and the Anti-Life Equation.
-Stein is separated from the matrix, then vanishes without a trace.
+Stein is separated from the matrix, then vanishes.
 Jason, with Gehenna as a "hidden partner" in their fusion, begins searching for the missing Stein.

-As the storyline jumps ahead one year (and the series was retitled as Firestorm the Nuclear Man from issue #23 on), it is revealed that Stein had been kidnapped and tortured by the Pupil (Adrian Burroughs), his former teaching assistant.
-Flanked by the D.O.L.L.I.s, a group of cyborg soldiers with limited cognitive ability, Burroughs questions Stein about the secrets of the universe.
-Jason, Firehawk, and Gehenna free the captured Stein and restore him to full health.
+As the storyline jumps ahead one year (and the series is retitled as Firestorm the Nuclear Man from issue #23 on), it is revealed that Stein had been kidnapped and tortured by Adrian Burroughs, his former teaching assistant.
+Flanked by the D.O.L.L.I.s, cyborg soldiers with limited cognitive ability, Burroughs questions Stein about the secrets of the universe.
+Jason, Firehawk, and Gehenna free the captured Stein and heal him.